nayyhah/Build-Tomorrow/README.md

 1. Clone the [Github repo](https://github.com/nayyhah/Decipher) using<br>
 `git clone https://github.com/nayyhah/Decipher`

-2. Go to the directory of *Decipher Assets* in the cloned directory<br>
+2. Go to the directory of *Decipher-Assets* in the cloned directory<br>
-`cd "Decipher/Decipher Assets"`
+`cd "Decipher/Decipher-Assets"`

 3. Run the npm server:<br>
 `npm start`